odelia-h/Audio-Ad-Blocker/README.md

 **Offline Mode:** Users can upload podcast files to the interface for ad removal, then download the processed file free of ads.

 This project aims to set a new standard for audio consumption worldwide, ensuring an enhanced experience for all users.

+##🙏 Acknowledgments
+We deeply thank our mentor, Gal Katzhendler, for his exceptional guidance, unwavering support, and insightful feedback, which were crucial to the success of this project.
+Special thanks to Prof. Daphna Weinshall, Yuri Klebanov, and Nir Sweed for their valuable advice and insights throughout the last year.